 If being able to get help with troubleshooting is important to you, Teamwork is a fantastic option as it has live chat support available on all its plans, as well as the ability to phone or email Teamwork — something providers like monday.com and ClickUp don't provide.

-Strangely, Teamwork doesn't provide the capacity to create automation — something almost all its closest competitors do.
-However, its free plan is pretty good compared to other free offerings from other project management software providers.
+Strangely, Teamwork didn't previously provide the capacity to create automation — but now, it's available on all its plans, including the free plan.
+All in all, Teamwork's free plan is pretty good compared to other free offerings from other project management software providers.

 Teamwork Scrum Management Tools